sumn2u/learn-javascript/en/template-literals/global-footprint.md

 > _**Note:**_ this technique is often used with closures, to make the internal state immutable from the outside.

 The module now takes only one variable name — `myCounter`.
-If any other module on the page makes use of such names like `number` or `isGreaterThanTen` then it's perfectly safe because we will not override each other's values;
+If any other module on the page makes use of such names like `number` or `isGreaterThanTen` then it's perfectly safe because we will not override each other's values.